Window Warriors

 Window Warriors is an American reality competition series on Game Show Network which premiered November 15, 2016.

+Production

+Garcelle Beauvais hosted the show, while Carson Kressley, Tai Beauchamp, and Douglas Little served as judges.
+The show featured eight "window merchandising designers" who competed in themed contests.
+The champion was awarded $100,000 and given a deal to architect a sizable New York store's holiday exhibit.

 Contestants

 (Contestants names and locations are stated on website and during the show.)